-When do you spell out numbers in full or use numerals in writing?
+When do you spell out numbers in full words or use numerals in writing?

 The rules for spelling out numbers can differ depending on which writing style guide you use.

 But there is one rule with which everyone agrees.
-It is that you need to be consistent in your use of numbers in writing.
+You need to be consistent in your use of numbers in writing.

 Expressing numbers in writing